dgroomes/tomcat-playground/README.md

 * [x] DONE Implement the project.
 Do the minimum to run an embedded Tomcat server (I'm not very interested in a non-embedded Tomcat server at this time.
 I'm not sure that I'm using the right words).
-* [ ] Clean up the logging.
+* [x] DONE Clean up the logging.
 Is Tomcat logging via SLF4J?
 * [ ] Consider exploring servlets just a little bit
 * [ ] Consider exploring Tomcat's support for Java virtual threads
 * [ ] Serve a static file (we love static content, let's have a working example).